Avoiding Freeriding & Good Faith Violations in Stocks

 Gains: The gains from these unauthorized transactions are particularly scrutinized.
 Even if the investor profits from the premature sale of securities, the gains can be negated by regulatory penalties, including the possibility of the account being frozen or the investor being banned from making certain trades.

-By reviewing these case studies, one can see the importance of understanding and adhering to the settlement rules that govern trading activities.
+Reviewing these case studies reveals the importance of understanding and adhering to the settlement rules that govern trading activities.
 Freeriding carries serious consequences regardless of the type of security being traded.

 What constitutes a freeriding violation in the context of stock trading?